icgc-argo/argo-docs/docs/release-notes/software-releases.md

 title: Software Releases
 ---

 An ARGO software release is a set of new features and bug fixes for the ARGO Data Platform.
-Software releases happen approximately every month.
+The release notes here describe the major releases.
+We also release minor fixes and enhancements approximately once a month.

 <!---
 ## Software Release 2.0